New CDC guidance on Zika and sex

 So taking precautions to "avoid the bite" when you return is good for the community and the many pregnant women who are living happily around you, unaware that you could be soon turning their safe zone into a new Zika hot zone.

-Next, according to the CDC, after any exposure to Zika you should continue to practice safe oral, anal and vagina sex for at least six months if you're a man, and eight weeks if you're a woman.
+Next, according to the CDC, after any exposure to Zika, you should continue to practice safe oral, anal and vagina sex for at least six months if you're a man and eight weeks if you're a woman.
 That's to make absolutely sure that you don't infect your unborn fetus in case your birth control method fails.
 After all, no method is 100% effective, and there is always a risk of exposure before the woman misses her menses.

 "The primary focus is on protecting pregnant women and women trying to conceive," said Jamieson.
 "All men should wait six months after exposure to attempt conception with their partner or practice unprotected sex."